LifestyleCorp/Doctor-Chatbot/README.md

 ### Core Features

 - **Multimodal Interaction:** Supports both text and video inputs/outputs to enhance user experience and provide comprehensive guidance.
+- **Sidebar navigation:** Supports checkbox , dropdown and manual fillup of diet, exercise, medicine,symptoms,etc
 - **Accurate Diagnostics:** Utilizes advanced LLM capabilities to analyze symptoms and provide potential diagnoses with high accuracy.
 - **Physical Examination Recommendations:** Suggests specific physical examinations and provides video demonstrations from trusted sources.
 - **Investigation Advice:** Recommends appropriate diagnostic tests and procedures tailored to the user's condition.
 - **Management Plans:** Offers evidence-based treatment and management strategies aligned with current medical guidelines.
-- **Data Integration:** Aggregates information from private repositories and public platforms like YouTube and Vimeo to provide rich resources.
+- **Data Integration:** Aggregates information from private repositories and public platforms like Google, YouTube and Vimeo to provide rich resources.
+- **Cache RAG:** Able to upload private multimodal medical data to RAG in post processed chunked vector database
 - **User-Friendly Interface:** Intuitive and accessible interface for seamless interaction.
 - **Open Source:** Fully open-source, promoting transparency, collaboration, and continuous improvement by the community.
 - **Privacy and Security:** Ensures user data is handled with the highest standards of privacy and security.